Snowflake Data Dictionary: Documentation for Your Database

 On the contrary, the crux of active metadata is its openness and interoperability.
 Atlan makes it possible to effortlessly move metadata across your data stack — data lakes, warehouses, BI tools, pipelines, ETL — and helps embed this rich context on data catalog, lineage, and data dictionary.

 Atlan’s data dictionary helps you build a 360° data profile to understand your data better, search and discover data faster, and collaborate in and around data assets.

 Now, let’s have a look at the key data dictionary capabilities of Atlan:

 Auto-generated data dictionary

-Apart from Snowflake, Atlan’s bots automatically crawl and pulls data from all the commonly used data sources like Bigquery, Databricks, Redshift, MySQL, and PostgreSQL.
-Atlan also connects with BI tools like Looker, Tableau, and Power BI and thus giving your data dictionary an end-to-end view of a data asset.
+Apart from Snowflake, Atlan’s bots automatically crawl and pull data from all the commonly used data sources like Bigquery, Databricks, Redshift, MySQL, and PostgreSQL.
+Atlan also connects with BI tools like Looker, Tableau, and Power BI and so it gives your data dictionary an end-to-end view of a data asset.

 Learn more: How Atlan connects with multiple data sources

 Atlan’s primary use case is a data catalog.
 It provides a Google-like search experience that lets anyone on your team — from a data engineer to a business user/analyst — search and filter data assets on an easy-to-use user interface.